ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 {% block novertex %}
 !!! warning "On Demand Vertex support not currently available for ARIA-S1-GUNW products"

-    On-demand ARIA S1 GUNW generation via Vertex is not currently available, but we plan to make this feature available in the second half of 2025.
+    On-demand ARIA S1 GUNW products cannot currently be submitted directly from Vertex, but we plan to make this feature available in the second half of 2025.
+Vertex is still very useful for selecting Sentinel-1 SLC pairs to submit for processing, but once you identify scene pairs, you will need to submit them using the HyP3 SDK.

 {% endblock %}